iterative/dvc.org/content/docs/command-reference/checkout.md

   DVC-files.
 Scanning is limited to the given `targets` (if any).
 See also options `--with-deps` and `--recursive` below.

-- Missing data files or directories, or those that don't match with any DVC-file, are restored from the <abbr>cache</abbr>.
+- Missing data files or directories are restored from the <abbr>cache</abbr>.
+  Those that don't match with any DVC-file are removed.
 See options `--force` and `--relink`.
+A list of the changes done is printed.

 By default, this command tries not make copies of cached files in the workspace, using reflinks instead when supported by the file system (refer to